-We are subject to the availability and cost of financing to successfully execute on our business strategy and generate attractive risk-adjusted returns to our stockholders.
+We are subject to availability and cost of financing to successfully execute on our business strategy and generate attractive risk-adjusted returns to our stockholders.
 Much of our financing is in the form of repurchase agreements or other types of credit facilities provided to us by our lender counterparties.
 We mitigate this counterparty risk by seeking to diversify our lending partners, focusing on establishing borrowing relationships with strong counterparties and continuously monitoring them through a thoughtful approach to counterparty risk oversight.
-Additionally, as part of our broader risk management strategy, and to the extent available in the market, we finance our business through other means, which may include, but not be limited to, securitizations, note sales and issuance of unsecured debt and equity instruments.
-We continue to actively explore additional types of funding facilities in order to further diversify our financial markets and uncertainty about the overall macroeconomic outlook.
-Declines in economic conditions have negatively impacted, and may continue to negatively impact, real estate and real estate capital markets, which could make it more difficult for us to obtain or maintain financing.
+Additionally, as part of our broader risk management strategy, and to the extent available in the market, we finance our business through other means which may include, but not be limited to, securitizations, note sales and issuance of unsecured debt and equity instruments.
+We continue to actively explore additional types of funding facilities in order to further diversify our financing sources.
+The COVID-19 pandemic has resulted in significant disruptions in financial markets and uncertainty about the overall macroeconomic outlook.
+Declines in economic conditions could negatively impact real estate and real estate capital markets, which could make it more difficult for us to obtain or maintain financing.

-We finance pools of our commercial real estate loans through CRE CLOs, retaining subordinate securities in our investment portfolio.
+We finance pools of our commercial real estate loans through collateralized loan obligations, or CRE CLOs, retaining the subordinate securities in our investment portfolio.
 Our CRE CLOs are accounted for as financings with the non-retained securitized debt obligations recognized on our consolidated balance sheets.